snstac/aprscot/README.rst

 Installation
 ============

-The APRS to COT gateway is provided by a command-line tol called `aprscot`:
+The APRS to COT gateway is provided by a command-line tool called `aprscot`:

 Installing as a Debian/Ubuntu Package::